csmr/jesbang/README.md

 # JESBANG

+Adds Crunchbang-like desktop to Debian Jessie.

-A simple script for automating Crunchbang-theming Debian Jessie netinstall.
-Makes getting from headless, desktop-less debian netinstall to a stylish and lightweight #!-themed openbox desktop quick and painless.
+This is a simple script for automagic Crunchbangification of Debian Jessie netinstall.
+Makes getting from bare desktop-less debian netinstall to a stylish and lightweight #!-themed openbox desktop quick and painless.
 This script was mostly made from John Ruff's #! forum posts.

-- First, install debian netinstall with only standard system utilities. - no desktop (no Gnome, KDE, etc. under "Software selection").
+- First, install Debian Jessie netinstall with only standard system utilities. - no desktop (no Gnome, KDE, etc. under "Software selection").
 You may or may not set the root password.

-- Once install finishes and restarts, login.
+- Once install finishes and restarts, login as root.

 - load the script with: